 F. Immunological studies

-Cell culture techniques are used to know the working of various immune cells, cytokines, lymphoid cells, and interaction between disease causing agent and host cell.
+Cell culture techniques are used to know the working of various immune cells, cytokines, lymphoid cells, and interaction between disease-causing agents and the host cells.

 - Pelczar MJ, Chan ECS, Krieg NR (2007).
 Microbiology.
 5th Tata McGraw-Hill. pp. 455-457.